-- Our life experiences shape our worldview which shapes the way we think.
+Our life experiences shape our worldview which shapes the way we think.
 The way we think then shapes the way we feel and behave in response to difficulties in life.
-The result of how we respond, the consequences whether positive or negative, informs our worldview and the cycle continues.
+The result of how we respond, the consequences whether positive, negative, or neutral informs our worldview and the cycle continues.

 When are your appointments?